-Invitation to Apply from Mary Dana Hinton, Ph.D., Hollins University’s Thirteenth President
+Invitation to Apply from Mary Dana Hinton, Ph.D., Hollins University’s 13th President

-In 2020, Hollins University embarked on a bold and necessary plan to ensure all of our students – including the voices and concerns of students of color – are heard, seen, and valued, and feel safe on campus; to create an environment of inclusive excellence that supports rigorous teaching and learning in the liberal arts tradition; and to develop a plan that guides our efforts to be an inclusive community.
-This year, we continue to actively advance the work of diversity, equity, and inclusion on campus.
-Inclusive excellence at Hollins encompasses our commitment to interdisciplinary and experiential learning for all students.
+In 2020, Hollins University embarked on a bold and necessary plan to ensure all of our students are heard, seen, and valued, and feel safe on campus; to create an environment of inclusive excellence that supports rigorous teaching and learning in the liberal arts tradition; and to develop a plan that guides our efforts to be an inclusive community.
+This year, we continue to actively advance the work of belonging, pluralism, and student success on campus.
+Excellence at Hollins encompasses our commitment to interdisciplinary and experiential learning for all students.
 It’s an exciting and hopeful time to join our community; I invite you to learn more about us and to submit an application.

 Levavi Oculos!